root-project/root/documentation/users-guide/ALittleC++.md

 root[] {  Quad my_object(1.,2.,-3.); }
 ```

-CINT does not follow this rule; if you type in the above line, you
+Cling does not follow this rule; if you type in the above line, you
 will not see the destructor message.
 As explained in the Script
 lesson, you can load in compound statements, which would be a bit
 pointless if everything disappeared as soon as it was loaded!
 Instead,